fat-fuzzy/rocks/apps/doc/src/assets/usages/006+package-sketch.md

 ## Contents

-This package is used to render the documentation and interactive demos of the UI library
+This package is used in conjunction with the [@fat-fuzzy/lib](https://github.com/fat-fuzzy/rocks/tree/main/packages/lib) package to display graphics programs.

 ### Requirements